SanicTK2/iidxguide/docs/c_feat_history.md

 * Added LEGACY option which removes CN and BSS
 * Added FAST/SLOW display during gameplay
 * Added LIFT option
+* In DP, combines the two option screens into one for both sides.
+No longer possible to use different assist options on each side.
+Adds SYMMETRY RANDOM And SYNCHRONIZE RANDOM.

 ### beatmania IIDX 18 Resort Anthem (September 15, 2010)
 {: .no_toc }